Marcopolo1975/E-Shop/README.md

 A robots.txt file was created to tell search engines where they are not allowed to go on the website.
 This improves SEO by increasing the quality of the site

 ### Content marketing
-The site showcases high quality images of previous interior design projects projects in order to attract potential new clients.
+The site showcases high quality images of Products in order to attract potential new clients.
 The photos allow the business to show off their expertise and style and build up trust with the customer.

 ### Social Media Marketing
 For this site, a Facebook business page has been created for organic social media marketing.
 The Facebook page includes a 'Shop Now' button which takes the user to the E Shop website.
 The page pairs well with the content media marketing on the main site as images of previous projects and new product arrivals can be shared easily.